alp3rkum/githubcloner/README.md

 If you want to clone a specific repo, you can just copy-paste the repo's full link (with /tree/branchname), and it will clone that specific branch too.

+**QUICK UPDATE**: You can run the application through terminal if you're going to use it CI/CD or just want to do so.
+This application now supports both use cases, like a real good TUI application should :)

 ## What Do You Need?

 * Python (this application was coded with 3.12.2)